 There’s an important holiday coming up in May and it’s time to start thinking about gifts!
-Whether you’ll be celebrating your mom, step-mom, mother-in-law, mother of your children, or someone you think of as a mom, it’s a holiday that deserves more thought for gifting than grocery store flowers.
+Whether you’ll be celebrating your mom, step-mom, mother-in-law, mother of your children, or someone you think of as a mom, it’s a holiday that deserves more thought than a bouquet of grocery store flowers.

 Plants, Gardening, and Outdoors

-Since Mother’s Day falls right in the heart of Spring, flowers, plants, and gardening gifts are popular.
-Personally, I avoid gifting cut flowers because they die within a week or two.
+Since Mother’s Day falls right in the heart of spring, flowers, plants, and gardening gifts are popular.
+Personally, I avoid giving cut flowers because they die within a week or two.
 House plants are a nice option for a non-gardening mom, but kick it up a notch with a cute plant pot, pot hanger, or watering bulb.

 If you’d rather gift your mom with some pampering, surely she’ll appreciate one of the following: